 The Guarantee Broker shall deposit the market fee admissible on such sales to NAFED, who in turn deposit the same to the agricultural produce market committee.

-Commission to Selling Agent/ Guarantee Broker shall be capped at 1% per quintal of the auction rate as per the SOP of DoCA.
-If applicable, The Guarantee Broker shall be entitled for brokerage, only from buyer as per APMC approved guidelines, wherever applicable.
+The Guarantee Broker shall be entitled for brokerage, only from buyer as per APMC approved guidelines, wherever applicable.
 NAFED may fix the cap limit on the brokerage, and any other selling expenses which shall be binding on the selected Guarantee Broker.”

 That the Guarantee Broker shall be responsible for payment of wages etc. to its laborers of any nature if any and also any statutory obligation arise in respect of the same example ESI/EPF/Income Tax liability, if any.